authormedia/mybooktable/readme.txt

 * Added "nofollow" tags to the Buy Buttons to improve SEO
 * Fixed the GoodReads Reviews to be Better Looking and Mobile Responsive
 * Added "Home" to the breadcrumb trail
-* Added the Ability to Remove Affiliate Ainks Completly (Pro & Dev only)
+* Added the Ability to Remove Affiliate Links Completely (Pro & Dev only)
 * Other bug fixes and typo corrections

 = 1.2.4 =
-* Fixed a typo with the iBooks button that was causing the image to not display on some setups
+* Fixed a typo with the iBooks button that was causing the image to not display for some users

 = 1.2.3 =
 * Fixed small formatting bug related to archive headers